ElliotJoyce09/lean_trees/README.md

 - subgraphImpliesLeqEdges** ✅ (Daniel)
 - SetToFinsetToSetEqSet** ✅ (Daniel)

-- **minusEmptyGraph** ✅ – The edges not present in the empty graph are the same as the edges present in the complete graph.
+- **minusEmptyGraph** ✅ (Elliot) – The edges not present in the empty graph are the same as the edges present in the complete graph.
-- **emptyGraphToPathGraphOnTwoVertices** ✅ – Adding an edge to the empty graph gives the path graph on two vertices.
+- **emptyGraphToPathGraphOnTwoVertices** ✅ (Elliot) – Adding an edge to the empty graph gives the path graph on two vertices.
-- **maximallyAcyclicP3** ⬜ – The path graph on three vertices is maximally acyclic.
+- **maximallyAcyclicP3** ⬜ (Elliot) – The path graph on three vertices is maximally acyclic.

 ---